laimison/learn-go/README.md

 # learn-go

-This is a repository to learn Go from the beginning or get back later if something is forgotten in the future
+This is a repository to learn Go from the beginning or get back if something is forgotten in the future

 ## Some tips on Mac OS or Windows GIT Bash